+The primary intent of the Flex - Employment land use designation is to enable and promote development of high paying and high quality jobs within Victoria.
 The Flex - Employment typology primarily includes office or related uses, either arranged in formal "Business Park" settings or developments, or as individual uses such as a variety of showroom, flex space, data center, and manufacturing space, of varying square footages.
 The typical project size in this typology ranges from 15,000 to 100,000 square feet.
-The average Floor Area Ratio for this district ranges from 0.25 to 0.5, and buildings may range from 1 to 8 stories in height.
+The average Floor Area Ratio for this district ranges from 0.25 to 0.5, and buildings may range from 1 to 4 stories in height.
 Parking may include either surface parking or structured parking arrangements where market forces support such investments.
 Proximity to major road corridors is an important locational factor.
+Site amenities such as trails, open space, and architectural detail are supportive of higher level employment and business opportunities.